kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 Vault includes the ability to handle authentication using AWS IAM roles.
 We can either hard-code long-lived credentials, or infer them using AWS IRSA.

 AWS allows the ability to manage credentials through **IAM Roles for Service Accounts** (IRSA).
-With this feature, we can associate IAM roles to Kubernetes Service Accounts, and gain the ability to fetch and use temporary credentials for said role.
-More information in AWS' [IAM roles for service account](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) docs.
+With this feature, you can associate IAM roles to Kubernetes Service Accounts, and gain the ability to fetch and use temporary credentials for said role.
+For more information, see the AWS [IAM roles for service account](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) docs.

 # AWS

 ## Step 1: Creating a cluster with OIDC

-To configure IRSA, we'll need to have an EKS cluster with an associated OpenID Provider (OIDC).
-For setup instructions, follow AWS' [Creating an IAM OIDC provider for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) docs.
+To configure IRSA, create or use an EKS cluster with an associated OpenID Provider (OIDC).
+For setup instructions, follow [Creating an IAM OIDC provider for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) in the AWS docs.

-Afterward, we'll want to export some environment variables to use throughout our configuration.
+Next, export the following environment variables to use throughout your configuration.

 ```shell
 export NAMESPACE=gloo-system